-How you password protect WordPress depends on what type of website you have, what your users need to do on your site, and which parts of your site you need to keep protected.
+How to password protect WordPress site depends on what type of website you have, what your users need to do on your site, and which parts of your site you need to keep protected.
 This guide explains everything you need to know on how to create password protected categories on WordPress and WooCommerce stores.

 - An entire WordPress website

 - An entire WooCommerce store

 Click the links to skip ahead to the area you're interested in, or read on to learn it all!
 You can also watch a video version of WordPress password security below:

 Password protect WordPress sites, posts, pages, or entire categories

 With WordPress, you can choose to password protect your whole site, individual posts and pages, or specific categories.